 - http://suicidal.com/suicidalteens/ for teens and parents of teens

 What to Do If a Loved One is Contemplating Suicide

 It is a myth that people who plan to attempt suicide don’t talk about it beforehand.
 Research studies have shown that people do bring it up, even as a joke.
 If you are concerned that someone you know may be thinking of suicide, you can help.

 Remember, as a helper, do not promise to do anything you do not want to do or that you cannot do.

 If the person is actively suicidal, get help immediately.
 Call your local crisis service or the police, or take the person to the emergency room of your local hospital.
 Do not leave the person alone.

 If the person has attempted suicide and needs medical attention, call 9-1-1 or your local emergency services number.

-The following are suggestions for helping someone who is suicidal:
+Additional suggestions for helping someone who is suicidal include: